Sco X-1 as a continuous gravitational waves source: modelling the secular evolution using MESA: Abstract

 \section{Abstract}

-We study the prospects for detecting continuous gravitational waves from Sco X-1, and evaluate the most likely waveform- and progenitor- parameters.
-We achieve this by studying the evolution of different Sco X-1 progenitors and identify those that give rise to detectable signals during the accretion phase, which is what we observe now in Sco X-1.
-During this phase we model the spin evolution of the neutron star by two torques, the accretion torque and the gravitational wave torque.
-We consider two mechanisms for generating the non-axisymmetric mass distribution responsible for the gravitational wave torque due to accretion: i) magnetic mountains and ii) residual deformation after crustal breakage.
-Both torques are deeply intertwined with the binary evolution, which we trace from the formation of the neutron star in a binary system with a main-sequence companion.
-We do this with the MESA code, starting from a set of initial binary configurations.

-At the LIGO-O3 sensitivity level, a magnetic-mountain ellipticity of $\varepsilon \gtrsim 10^{-6}$ is necessary for detection.
-The highest frequency at which we have detectable signals increases with the accretion efficiency; it can be as high as 360 Hz and presents negligible frequency variation.
-At 3G (Cosmic Explorer/Einstein telescope) sensitivities, less deformed Sco X-1 neutron stars, with $\varepsilon$ as small as $6 \cdot 10^{-9}$, are detectable, but the waveform parameters highly depend on the binary system: the highest frequency of detectable signals spans a very broad range, between 600 Hz and 1700 Hz, strongly depending on the accretion efficiency $\eta$ and mass of the progenitor donor star $M^d$.

-In Sco X-1-like systems with accretion efficiency $\eta \leq 30\%$, the crust of the neutron star does not break.
-When $\eta \in [40\%, 60\%]$ only progenitors with donor mass $M^d \geq [1.1, 1.5] $ M$_\odot$ present crustal breakage, while if $\eta \geq 70\%$ all crusts break, independently of the progenitor parameters.
-In some systems the crust breaks during their Sco X-1-like phase.
-If Sco X-1 was one of those systems, then it would be emitting a very loud gravitational wave signal that sweeps from $\mathcal{O}(1000)$ Hz down to torque-balance frequencies of $\mathcal{O}(100)$ Hz in $150\,000 \, [ \varepsilon / 10^{-5} ]^{-2/5}$ years.
-We estimate the current detection probability for this type of signal to be under 1\%; however, this probability increases substantially -- to around 41\% -- with third-generation detectors.
+We study the prospects for detecting continuous gravitational waves from Sco X-1, evaluating the most likely waveform and progenitor parameters.
+We model the spin of the neutron star by the accretion torque and the gravitational-wave torque, considering two mechanisms for generating the non-axisymmetry responsible for the latter: magnetic mountains and crustal breakage deformation.
+Both torques are intertwined with the binary evolution, which we trace from the formation of the neutron star in a binary system with a main-sequence companion.
+We do this with MESA, starting from a set of initial binary configurations.
+At LIGO-O3 sensitivity, a magnetic ellipticity of $\varepsilon \gtrsim 10^{-6}$ is necessary for detection.
+The highest frequency at which we have detectable signals increases with the accretion efficiency $\eta$; it is as high as 360 Hz.
+At 3G (Cosmic Explorer/Einstein Telescope) sensitivity, ellipticities as small as $6 \times 10^{-9}$, are detectable, but the waveform highly depends on the binary system: the highest frequency of detectable signals spans the very broad range 600-1700 Hz, strongly depending on $\eta$ and mass of the progenitor donor star $M^d$.
+In Sco X-1-like systems with $\eta \leq 30$ per cent, the crust does not break.
+For $\eta \in$[40 \textrm{per cent}, 60 \textrm{per cent}], only progenitors with $M^d \geq$[1.1, 1.5]$M_{\odot}$ present crustal breakage.
+In some systems, the crust breaks during their Sco X-1-like phase.
+If Sco X-1 were one of those systems, it would emit strong gravitational waves sweeping from $\mathcal{O}$(1000)Hz down to torque-balance frequencies in $\approx 150\,000 \, [ \varepsilon / 10^{-5} ]^{-2/5}$ yr.
+We estimate the current detection probability for this signal to be well below 1 per cent; this probability increases substantially -- to around 41 per cent -- with 3G detectors.